What You Need When Bailing Someone Out of Jail

 - Let the person stay in jail until they see a judge.

 Let’s go over each real quickly.

 Paying the Full Amount of Bail to the Jail Directly

 If you choose to pay the full bail amount to the jail, those funds will be returned to you once the defendant has entered a plea for their case.
 If you have some disposable income, then this might be a good option because in the long run, you will come out even.

-In cases where the bail is too much for you to pay (which is most common), and you need to get the defendant out of jail, then you should hire an Atlanta bondsman that is licensed to write bonds where the inmate is being jailed.
+In cases where the bail is too much for you to pay (which is most common), and you need to get the defendant out of jail, then you should hire a bail bonds service where the bondsman is licensed for the jail in which the inmate is being detained.